QuentinRa/blog.quentinra.dev/programming/web/css/extended/index.md

 #### Split your SCSS into modules

 You can create modules to split your code.
-A module must be named `_other.scss`, not `other.scss` ⚠️.
+A module is usually named `_other.scss`, not `other.scss` ⚠️.
 They will be merged into the file importing them, and won't have their own `.css` file.

 You can use "`use`" or "`import`" to import a module <small>(ex: `_other.scss`)</small>.